rafaelha/dwave_tutorial/README.md

 Once everything is installed, clone download this repository, start Jupyter, and open the notebook *zero_sum_subset_main.ipynb*.

-If you don't want to run anything but just have a look, click here: https://github.com/rafaelha/dwave_tutorial/blob/master/zero_sum_subset_main.ipynb
+If you don't want to run anything but just have a look, click [here](https://github.com/rafaelha/dwave_tutorial/blob/master/zero_sum_subset_main.ipynb)